DameLyngdoh/azo-sudoku/README.md

 - [sudokudragon.com](https://www.sudokudragon.com/sudoku.htm)
 - [sudokuwiki.org](https://www.sudokuwiki.org/glossary)

+### Active Verification

+This term (within the domain of this project) indicates if the grid, represented by the [Grid](src/main/java/com/damelyngdoh/azosudoku/Grid.java) class performs a validation before setting the value of a cell.
+This charateristic can be turned on or off using the setter of the `activeVerification` flag (`setActiveVerification` method).
+By default this characteristic is turned on.
+Disabling will improve performance as each action of setting a cell's value will not trigger any check on the related cells in the grid at the cost of possibly setting invalid values to the cells.
+When the flag is off and the `setActiveVerification` method is invoked to turn on (passing `true` as parameter), the `validateGrid` method will be called to perform a complete grid validation before the flag is set to `true`.

+### Invalid Empty Cell

+An empty cell where there are no possible or permissible values that can be populated.
+A valid Sudoku puzzle must not contain any invalid empty cell.

 ### Generator

 A generator specified by the interface [`com.damelyngdoh.azosudoku.generators.SudokuGenerator`](src/main/java/com/damelyngdoh/azosudoku/generators/SudokuGenerator.java), as the name suggests, generates a Sudoku puzzle.
 Some implementation(s) are available such as the [`DiagonalFirstSudokuGenerator`](src/main/java/com/damelyngdoh/azosudoku/generators/DiagonalFirstSudokuGenerator.java) or [`SimpleSudokuGenerator`](src/main/java/com/damelyngdoh/azosudoku/generators/SimpleSudokuGenerator.java) classes in the same package.
 A generator can generate a completely filled puzzle or a partially filled puzzle depending.